nhonvo/nhonvo.github.io/src/content/blog/2025-09-07-big-o-notation-complexity-analysis.md

 }
 ```

-**Reasoning:**

--   The brute-force solution has a time complexity of O(n^2) because it uses nested loops to iterate over the array.
--   The optimized solution has a time complexity of O(n) because it uses a hash map to store the numbers that have been seen so far.
-This allows us to find the complement of each number in constant time.
--   The optimized solution has a space complexity of O(n) because it uses a hash map to store the numbers in the array.
+## Reasoning

+1.  **Time Trade-off**: The brute-force solution checks every possible pair, leading to $n \times n$ operations.
+The optimized solution trades **Memory (Space)** for **Speed (Time)**.
+By using a hash map to remember values we've already seen, we can find the "complement" in near-constant time ($O(1)$) rather than scanning the remaining array again.
+2.  **Scalability**: If $n = 1,000,000$, the $O(n^2)$ solution would take roughly 1 Trillion operations, while the $O(n)$ solution would take only 1 Million.
+This is the difference between a task finishing in milliseconds vs. hours.

+## Summary

+Complexity analysis is the lens through which we view software performance.
+By mastering Big O, you can articulate _why_ one piece of code is superior to another, even if they both produce the same result.